 - Emphasising that all voices matter and must be respected, including that of the majority and the powerful

-- Focuses on taking personal responsibility and pragmatic action towards win-win collaboration and unity
+- Advocating for taking personal responsibility and pragmatic action towards win-win collaboration and unity

-- Autism advocacy focuses on (empowering) autistics rather than (convincing) the general public
+- Focusing on (empowering) autistics rather than (convincing) the general public

-- Defeat discrimination by being good role models and making positive contributions to society
+- Defeating discrimination by being good role models and making positive contributions to society

 - Always acting respectfully and responsibly when handling disagreements and conflicts